oracle-livelabs/security/blockchain-table-new/provision/provision.md

         ```
         <copy>BlockchainTableDemo</copy>
         ```
+    > **NOTE:** The database name must be unique across all Autonomous Databases and Autonomous Data Warehouses in your tenancy within the same region.
+If an existing database shares the same name, provisioning will fail.
+Use a unique name to ensure successful provisioning.

     - **Compartment** - If needed, select your compartment

     - **Workload Type** - Select the type of your Autonomous Database (here we select "Transaction Processing")